 St. Thomas High School requires all freshman and sophomore applicants take the Independent Schools Entrance Exam (ISEE) and/or the High School Placement Test (HSPT) and submit their scores as part of the application process.

-To avoid a late registration fee, students must be registered by Saturday, October 26, 2019.
-Registration closes completely on Saturday, November 2, 2019.
+To avoid a late registration fee, students must be registered by Saturday, October 24, 2020.

 St. Thomas High School uses Smart Tuition to invoice tuition and fees.
 If you have any questions about SMART Tuition, please contact Smart Tuition at 888-868-8828.
 Other questions can be directed to Susan Krus in the St. Thomas High School Business Office at 713-864-6348.